Evolution of YOLO Object Detection Model From V5 to V8

 Figure: Working of YOLO architecture

 YOLO operates on the entire image simultaneously, making it extremely fast and efficient.
-This is where the YOLOv8 differs from other object detection algorithms, which utilize a sliding window approach, which turns out to be computationally expensive.
+This is where the YOLOv8 differs from other object detection algorithms, which utilize a sliding window approach, which is computationally expensive.

 Due to its multi-scale feature maps, YOLO can detect small objects and objects in crowded scenes.